MichalLytek/type-graphql/docs/complexity.md

 A single GraphQL query can potentially generate a huge workload for a server, like thousands of database operations which can be used to cause DDoS attacks.
 In order to limit and keep track of what each GraphQL operation can do, `TypeGraphQL` provides the option of integrating with Query Complexity tools like [graphql-query-complexity](https://github.com/ivome/graphql-query-complexity).

-This cost analysis-based solution is very promising, since you can define a “cost” per field and then analyze the AST to estimate the total cost of the GraphQL query.
+This cost analysis-based solution is very promising, since we can define a “cost” per field and then analyze the AST to estimate the total cost of the GraphQL query.
 Of course all the analysis is handled by `graphql-query-complexity`.

-All you need to do is define your complexity cost for the fields (fields, mutations, subscriptions) in `TypeGraphQL` and implement `graphql-query-complexity` in whatever GraphQL server you have.
+All we must do is define our complexity cost for the fields, mutations or subscriptions in `TypeGraphQL` and implement `graphql-query-complexity` in whatever GraphQL server that is being used.

 ## How to use

-First, you need to pass `complexity` as an option to the decorator on a field, query or mutation.
+First, we need to pass `complexity` as an option to the decorator on a field, query or mutation.

 Example of complexity